-Our Community Project Granting program helps regional residents of any age, experience, or background take part in building community.
+Our Community Project Grant program helps regional residents of any age, experience, or background take part in building community.
 This fall we awarded grant funding to the Kamloops Immigrant Services Society for their tutoring and mentoring program.
 This program provides newcomer students with access to academic support and a mentor.
 This program strives to help students experience academic progress in school and ease their transition into the Canadian school system and their new community.

 Here’s what the Kamloops-Cariboo Regional Immigrant Society had to say about themselves and how this program helped participants in our region:

 Kamloops-Cariboo Regional Immigrant Society has been offering tutoring services to school-age children and youth since October 2020 with the financial assistance of Canada Emergency Community Support Fund flowing through the United Way.
 The agency collaborated with teachers in School District 73 to provide newcomer immigrant students with the necessary support as they transition into their new community.
 Through this, the agency was able to work with qualified educators to provide newcomer students with academic support and the individualized attention required to promote academic achievements.
 Last year, the agency expanded the tutoring program by including mentoring sessions for newcomer students.
 The mentoring sessions provided students with tools for self-care, essential life skills and strategies to navigate various challenges associated with transitioning into a new community.
 Following are stories from the agency’s mentoring and tutoring program offered to newcomer students.
 These mentoring and tutoring sessions provided newcomer students with an opportunity to form meaningful relationships and learn different skills as they transition into a new community.

 Mentoring- Helping Students Achieve their Goals: